-On July 12, 2021, the U.S. Federal Government’s NTIA (National Telecommunications and Information Administration) published the minimum required elements for a software bill of materials.
+On July 12, 2021, the U.S. Federal Government’s NTIA (National Telecommunications and Information Administration) published the minimum required elements for an SBOM (software bill of materials).
 This list stems from the Biden Administration’s recent executive order on improving America’s cybersecurity, which includes a provision that requires any organization selling into the federal government to produce an SBOM.

 • Data fields: Baseline information about each software component